GuminskiKrzysztof/DeepSilesia/README.md

 This repository contains two branches:

-- **strona**: The primary branch with the implementation of the web page.
+- **website**: The primary branch with the implementation of the web page.
 - **qiskit-framework**: A secondary branch with the preliminary implementation of the chatbot and experiments with QAI

 ## Getting Started